ziikio/docs/docs/schedule.md

 ```

-This endpoint retrieves a list of shifts.
+This endpoint retrieves a list of registrations.
+By default, both shifts and registrations will be returned.
+If you only want one type, please specify using the `type` query parameter.

 ### HTTP Request